 I'm a doctoral candidate at Princeton University in the German department, where I've taught German language, literature and philosophy since 2008 and regularly received the highest scores for student satisfaction on my teaching evaluations.
 I majored in Biology and German as an undergraduate at the University of Michigan.
 I believe it is a teacher or tutor's responsibility to determine a student's individual learning style and tailor her lessons accordingly.
 I do a brief interview with each client to ascertain whether he or she is a visual, auditory or combination learner and teach with these results in mind.
 I look forward to working with you to achieve your academic goals!

-University of Michigan - BS, German, Biology
+Undergraduate Degree: University of Michigan - Bachelor of Science, German, Biology

-Princeton University - PhD, German Literature
+Graduate Degree: Princeton University - PHD, German Literature

 GRE Verbal: 790

 High School English

 What is your teaching philosophy?

 My approach to teaching requires that I understand how you learn best.
 This means finding out what motivates you to care about your studies, to get you energized about the common project we've committed to together.
 At that point, I'll know how best to present information to you so you can retain and activate it.